st4lk/django-rest-social-auth/README.md

         python manage.py runserver

-Example project already contains facebook and google app ids and secrets.
+Example project already contains facebook, google and twitter app ids and secrets.
 These apps are configured to work only with restsocialexample.com domain (localhost is not supported by some providers).
 So, to play with it, define in your [hosts](http://en.wikipedia.org/wiki/Hosts_\(file\)) file this domain as localhost:

     127.0.0.1       restsocialexample.com

 And visit http://restsocialexample.com:8000/

+Example project uses [satellizer](https://github.com/sahat/satellizer) angularjs module.

 Contributors